SciML/SciMLSensitivity.jl/docs/src/examples/ode/prediction_error_method.md

 ```

-Once gain we look at the loss as a function of the parameter, and this time it looks a lot better.
+Once gain, we look at the loss as a function of the parameter, and this time it looks a lot better.
 The loss is not convex, but the gradient points in the right direction over a much larger interval.
 Here, we arbitrarily set the observer gain to $K=1$, we will later let the optimizer learn this parameter.

 For completeness, we also perform estimation using both losses.
 We choose an initial guess we know will be hard for the simulation-error minimization just to drive home the point: